 Town Center Mixed Use - Primarily intended for mixed-use development in the historical downtown area.
 The historical downtown area is an economic, cultural, social, historic and architectural anchor of the Town.
 In order to sustain these qualities, new development and redevelopment within the Town Center Mixed Use District shall be reflective of the architectural styles and fabric of the area.
-Consistency and compatibility with the existing built environment shall be considered in the review and issuance of development permits within the Town Center Mixed Use District.
+Consistency and compatibility with the existing built environment shall be considered in the review and issuance of development permits within the Town Center

+Mixed Use District.
 In order to preserve the quaint character of downtown Howey-in-the-Hills, size limitations will also be placed on individual businesses.
 Redevelopment will focus on orienting buildings and roadways to a pedestrian scale.

-Village Mixed Use - Primarily intended to create sustainability and maintain the unique charm of the Town, including the provisions of reducing the dependability on the automobile, protecting more open land, and providing quality of life by allowing people to live, work, socialize, and recreate in close proximity.
+Village Mixed Use - Primarily intended to create sustainability and maintain the unique charm of the Town, including the provisions of reducing the dependability dependence on the automobile, protecting more open land, and providing quality of life by allowing people to live, work, socialize, and recreate in close proximity.
 Elementary, middle, and high schools are also permitted in this category.
+Village Mixed Use parcels less than 100 acres shall use a planned unit development format and are not required to meet the non-residential and civic use requirements.
+Public recreation and open space requirements shall still apply.

-- POLICY 1.1.3: Consideration of Community Facilities.
-Necessary community facilities shall be permitted within any future land use designation except Conservation if such activity satisfies established criteria of the Comprehensive Plan and the Town's Code of Ordinances. - POLICY 1.1.4: Interpretation of Open Space and Density Designations.
+Consideration of Community Facilities.
+Necessary community facilities shall be permitted within any future land use designation except Conservation if such activity satisfies established criteria of the Comprehensive Plan and the Town's Code of Ordinances.

+Interpretation of Open Space and Density Designations.
 Open space is figured on the Gross Land Area.
-Up to 50% of the open space requirement may be met with wetlands.
+Up to 50% 25% of the open space requirement may be met with wetlands.
 Open space may include landscaped buffers and stormwater facilities if they are designed to be a park-like setting with pedestrian amenities and free form ponds.
 Open space may be passive or active.
 Open space may include public recreational components of developments.
 The majority of the open space shall be permeable; however, up to 10% may be impervious (plazas, recreational facilities, etc.).
 Wet ponds are not counted as part of that 10%.